fitnr/twitter_markov/README.md

 ## Install

-Download or clone the package and run `python setup.py install`.
+Run `pip install twitter_markov`, or download/clone the package and run `python setup.py install`.
 Feel free to use a virtualenv, if you're into that.

 ## Brain Train